 Kate Bush’s music overall is a remarkable piece of art, from the first sounds of high pierced shrill of Wuthering Heights (at only the age of 19) until the equally bizarre closing of electronic beats of Wildman, released as her lead single for the album 50 Words For Snow (2011).
 In between, Kate has left us (so far) a wonderful legacy of songs that showcase her originality as an artist.
 Here below are a few of my favourites that are worth mentioning.

-Taken from the album The Dreaming, the pounding drums and shrills of Sat In Your Lap (1982), maybe one of the most bizarre songs I have ever heard, but you cannot fault Kate’s brave attempt to push the boundaries of experimental pop.
+The pounding drums and shrills of Sat In Your Lap (1982), maybe one of the most bizarre songs I have ever heard, but you cannot fault Kate’s brave attempt to push the boundaries of experimental pop.
 I absolutely love it.
 Deciphering its meaning though can be a challenge, but in essence lyrically it is about the quest for knowledge.

-I can’t make a short list of influential favourites Kate Bush songs without mentioning Running Up That Hill.
+I can’t make a short list of influential favourite Kate Bush songs without mentioning Running Up That Hill.
 It is arguably her most famous song where the rolling sounds of drums and delicate synths, equally matched by her haunting vocals give us a pure feeling of wonder.
-I look back at this song now and consider it to be one of the greatest songs ever made.
-The fact that it came out of the ‘overproduced’ 80’s makes it even more special.
+I look back at this song now and lyrics like “And if I only could/ I’d make a deal with God/ And I’d get him to swap our places/ Be running up that road/ Be running up that hill/ Be running up that building/ See if I only could, oh….” and consider it to be one of the greatest songs ever made.
+The fact that it came out of the ‘overproduced’ 1980’s makes it even more special.

 Finally, I would like to leave you with a song I’ve had a love-hate relationship with most of my life.
 It is called Babooshka (1980), which I mentioned earlier on.
 Why it drove me crazy was probably due to my reluctance to embrace its undertow of eastern folk influences (and the fact that my sister played it to death!)
 However years later, I came to appreciate its genius, especially the clever accompanying music video for the song.
 The song a story of a wife’s desire to test her husbands loyalty, by taking on the pseudonym of femme fatale named Babooshka, is Kate Bush’s greatest creation.